What do I need to know about the 2019 novel coronavirus?

 What about masks?
 Some special types of face masks worn properly can protect doctors and nurses in your community.
 They can also contain infected people’s coughs and sneezes.

-If you do wear a mask, wash your hands before putting it on or adjusting it.
+Wash your hands before putting on or adjusting a mask.

 Getting sick is more dangerous for people who have heart, lung or kidney disease.
 People with these conditions, and people over age 65, should try to stay home and away from sick people.